What Is Intelligent Supply Chain Management?

 2. Predictive Analytics

 An ISC isn't going to give you control over the weather or other external factors, but it does make you more proactive.
 Predictive logistics updates will enhance your preparedness for traffic jams on a delivery route, as well as potential global disruptions like COVID-19.
-Plus, you’ll be able to come up with new strategies for optimisation that take in not only the supply chain, but all other aspects of your business.
+Plus, youll be able to come up with new strategies for optimisation that take in not only the supply chain, but all other aspects of your business.
 These kinds of insights can also contribute to reducing machine downtime, which in turn will optimise workflows and ensure the maximum efficiency of your operations.

 For example, predictive analytics can give you the edge in tackling future disruptions such as machine and component life cycles.
 Predictive maintenance allows you to service machinery before components fail.
-Further, if you know when something is going to break down irreparably, you can order a replacement that you can substitute when it’s required.
+Further, if you know when something is going to break down irreparably, you can order a replacement that you can substitute when its required.
 As far as components go, you can also take advantage of 3D printing to create replacements more quickly.

 3. Transparency